 You should not be given this medication if you are allergic to paclitaxel, or to other medications that contain an ingredient called Cremophor EL (polyoxyethylated castor oil).
 This includes cyclosporine (Gengraf, Neoral, Sandimmune) and teniposide (Vumon).

-Before you receive paclitaxel, tell your doctor if you are allergic to any drugs, or if you have:
+Before you receive paclitaxel, tell your doctor if you have liver disease, heart disease, or a severely weak immune system.

 There are many other medicines that can interact with paclitaxel.
 Tell your doctor about all the prescription and over-the-counter medications you use.
 This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
 Do not start using a new medication without telling your doctor.
 Keep a list with you of all the medicines you use and show this list to any doctor or other healthcare provider who treats you.